-The Waltz, and especially its closed position, became the example for the creation of many other ballroom dances.
+The Waltz (especially its closed position) became the example for the creation of many other ballroom dances.
 This is a beautiful and graceful dance.

-Some dancers consider Rumba the most sensual Latin dance, for its relatively slow rhythm and the hip movement.
-This one is great for small or busy floors and can be danced to a large selection of modern music.
+Some dancers consider Rumba the most sensual Latin dance, for its relatively slow rhythm and exaggerated hip movements.
+This one is great for small or busy floors, and can be danced to a large selection of modern music.

 This is a great social dance because of the variety of music it can be danced to and its natural walking motion.
 The Foxtrot is a great introduction to ballroom dancing and it’s quite often one of the first dances we’ll show to a new student.

 With less emphasis on technique and more emphasis on having fun, this dance is a must for the social dancer.
 Once you can dance the basic step the rest is easy, and with all the spins and hand changes there’s no shortage of steps to keep adding to your repertoire.
 Just like the fast Latin dances this one will give you a great workout.

 Bachata is a style of dance that originated in the Dominican Republic.
 It is danced widely all over the world.
 There are a number of different versions of this dance and it although traditionally danced to Bachata Music, it can be danced to a wide variety of modern dance music.